-The sync switch determines the clock source for Dark Time's tempo control.
-Set to "Internal", Dark Time will internally generate a clock signal of its own.
-The Clock pot controls the clock rate, the gate time can be varied using the Pulse width control (see below).
-The Transport keys of Dark Time are also active.

-Set to "External", the speed is only controlled by an external signal coming in via the Calk-In socket.
+- The sync switch determines the clock source for Dark Time's tempo control.
+Set to "Internal", Dark Time will internally generate a clock signal of its own. - The Clock pot controls the clock rate, the gate time can be varied using the Pulsewidth control (see below).
+The Transport keys of Dark Time are also active. - Set to "External", the tempo is controlled by an external clock signal coming in via the Clk-In socket.
+Dark Time's Clock and Pulsewidth controls as well as Divide and Shuffle functions will not be active in this case. - The Transport keys will still be active, though.

-Each signal/trigger moves the sequencer one step further.
-Dark Time's Clock and Pulse width controls as well as Divide and Shuffle functions will not be active in this case.
-The Transport keys will still be active, though.
-Set to "MIDI/USB", the tempo is controlled by a MIDI clock signal coming in via the MIDI-In socket or the USB-port or by an analogue clock signal attached to the Calk In socket.
-The Clock control of Dark Time will not be active in both cases.
-The Pulse width control will remain active and allow to set the gate time as well as the shuffle amount (s. below).
-The Transport buttons will also remain active.

-You will find more details concerning the synchronization of Dark Times in section 3.2.

-"Synchronization and remote control of Dark Time" on page 17.

-Clock control / Function key
+- Set to "MIDI/USB", the tempo is controlled by a MIDI clock signal coming in via the MIDI-In socket or the USB-port.
+The Clock control of Dark Time will not be active in this case. - The Pulsewidth control will remain active and allow to set the gate time as well as the shuffle amount (see below). - The Transport buttons will also remain active. - You will find more details concerning the synchronization of Dark Times in section 3.2., "Synchronization and remote control of Dark Time" on page 15. - · Clock control/ Function key